Environment Variables Reference

 # .env.production - Production environment

-# QDrant Database (production)
+# QDrant (production)

 QDRANT_URL=https://your-qdrant-cluster.qdrant.io